bewest/amforth/readme.txt

 All words have ans94-draft6 (core and extension word sets) stack diagrams, but not nessesairly the complete semantics.
-Some words from the standard are omitted, ask for them if yu really need them.
+Some words from the standard are omitted, ask for them if you really need them.

 Since release 2.1 amforth is a library.
 See http://amforth.svn.sourceforge.net/viewvc/amforth/appl/